ImrenR/TutorialApp/README.md

 │── package.json
 │── vite.config.js
 ```
-## Screenshots

-Optional: Add screenshots or GIFs showing the app in action.

 ## How It Works

-Add a Tutorial – Fill the form in AddTutorial and submit.
+- Add a Tutorial – Fill the form in AddTutorial and submit.

-View Tutorials – All tutorials fetched from API are displayed in TutorialList.
+- View Tutorials – All tutorials fetched from API are displayed in TutorialList.

-Edit a Tutorial – Click the edit icon, modify the fields in the modal, and save.
+- Edit a Tutorial – Click the edit icon, modify the fields in the modal, and save.

-Delete a Tutorial – Click the delete icon to remove a tutorial.
+- Delete a Tutorial – Click the delete icon to remove a tutorial.